-In accordance with the accounting policies set out in Note 4 'Summary of Significant Accounting Policies' to the financial statements, the directors designate a portfolio of the company's debt securities issued designated at fair value through profit and loss.
+In accordance with the accounting policies set out in Note 3 'Summary of Significant Accounting Policies' of the financial statements, the directors designate a portfolio of the company's issued debt securities at fair value through profit and loss (FVTPL).
 These securities are recorded in the balance sheet at fair value with DVA being recognised in other comprehensive income and the remaining changes in the fair value recorded in net revenues.

-As set out in Note 21 'Fair Value Measurement', the company economically hedges the debt securities issued with derivatives.
+As set out in Note 20 'Fair Value Measurement', the company economically hedges the debt securities issued with derivatives.
 Derivative assets are mandatorily at fair value; derivative liabilities are classified as held for trading.
 Both are recorded in the balance sheet at fair value with changes in the fair value recorded in net revenues.

 As the debt securities issued are economically hedged with derivatives, the net impact of changes in fair values of the debt securities and derivatives in total is not material to the company's profit or loss, or other comprehensive income.
-This key audit matter relates to the balance sheet valuation of debt securities issued designated at fair value through profit and loss, and the associated derivative hedges recorded at fair value.
+This key audit matter relates to the balance sheet valuation of debt securities issued designated at FVTPL, and the associated derivative hedges recorded at fair value.